 The two types of plastic media each have their advantages.
 The largest manufacturer of plastic media makes about equal quantities of resin-bonded and synthetic.
 The resin bond can yield a somewhat smoother surface, resulting in very bright plating and very good anodizing.
 The synthetics produce a shinier finish on stainless steel and other metals that will not be plated.
-Also, very thin or delicate parts are treated more gently in small synthetic media with its 50- to 55-lb/cu fu bulk density.
+Also, very thin or delicate parts are treated more gently in small synthetic media with its 50- to 55-lb/cu ft bulk density.

 Both types of plastic media can be made with added abrasives using the same abrasive technology.
 Most commonly used abrasives are silica, zircon and variations of aluminum oxides.
 The size of the abrasive grains and the quantity used in the media are variables available to meet a wide variety of applications.

 Resin bonds produce a foamy residue that can dry quickly on parts and become very difficult to remove.
 This foam also floats for many hours in the waste-settling tanks, whereas synthetic foam settles within minutes and there is much less foam volume.
-With either media, it is very helpful to use non-foaming compounds containing rinse aids.
+With either media, it is very helpful to use non-foaming compounds containing effective rinse aids.

 Three areas exist in which plastics are really better than ceramic: When very large media pieces are necessary to prevent lodging but ceramic pieces would damage the parts; when very light and delicate parts would be damaged by the weight of the media; and when very smooth, nick-free surfaces are required, such as for pre-plate or pre-anodizing finishes, or for a shiny final finish.
 In applications that require large media to prevent lodging, it is likely that large ceramic media will put nicks and dents on ground surfaces and edges, and this condition is often avoided by using large plastic media.
 This is particularly true with softer metals, but can also apply to cast iron, steel and other hard alloys.
 Two examples of parts requiring a fine finish are medical devices and highly decorative motorcycle parts.